kingcons/cl-6502/src/lessons.md

 ## Use DECLAIM (and DECLARE) wisely

 *DECLAIM* is for global declarations and *DECLARE* is for local ones.
-Once you've eeked out as many algorithmic gains as possible and figured out your hotspots with the profiler, recompile your code with `(declaim (optimize speed))` to see what notes the compiler gives you.
-Letting the compiler know the *FTYPE* of your most called functions and inlining a few things can make a **big** difference.
+Once you've eked out as many algorithmic gains as possible and figured out your hotspots with the profiler, recompile your code with `(declaim (optimize speed))` to see what notes the compiler gives you.
+Letting the compiler know the *FTYPE* of your most called functions and inlining a few things can make a big difference.